iTwin/iTwinUI/CONTRIBUTING.md

 We welcome all types of contribution.

 Need a feature or found a bug?
-Please create an [issue.](https://github.com/iTwin/iTwinUI/issues)
+Please create an [issue](https://github.com/iTwin/iTwinUI/issues).

 Want to contribute by creating a PR?
 Great!
 [Fork the repo](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks) and read further.

 ## How to setup

-To clone and build iTwinUI you'll need [Git](https://git-scm.com) and [Yarn](https://yarnpkg.com) installed on your computer.
+To clone and build iTwinUI, you'll need [Git](https://git-scm.com) and [Yarn 1](https://yarnpkg.com/getting-started/install) installed on your computer.

 1. [Create a local clone](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#step-2-create-a-local-clone-of-your-fork) of your forked repo.
 You can do this from the command line or using the Github Desktop app.
-2. Go to the directory where you cloned iTwinUI. e.g. `cd iTwinUI`
+2. Go to the directory where you cloned iTwinUI. e.g. `cd iTwinUI`.
 3. Run `yarn install` from that directory.

 ### VSCode Users